What is a Tracking Number?

 Problem with a tracking number

-Some carriers use only part of their PRO number for the tracking number.
-Contact the carrier directly to find out how to decode their numbers.
-Many carriers have instructions on their web sites.
-Airline cargo shipments use a 3-digit prefix followed by the tracking number.
-Don't enter the prefix into PackTrack.
-PackTrack will enter it automatically for that carrier.
+Some carriers use only part of their PRO number as the tracking number.
+Contact the carrier directly to learn how to decode their numbers.
+Many carriers provide these instructions on their websites.
+Airline cargo shipments use a 3-digit prefix before the tracking number.
+Do not enter this prefix into PackTrack; PackTrack will enter it automatically for that carrier.

 The system seems slow

-Airline tracking programs are very slow.
-You may have to wait up to a minute for your results.
-Most tracking results return in 4-5 seconds (with a modem).
-Network traffic may slow this down occasionally.
+Airline tracking programs are typically very slow.
+You may need to wait up to a minute for your results.
+Most tracking results return in 4-5 seconds (with a modem), but network traffic may occasionally cause delays.

 Terms:

-Carrier Package delivery company such as UPS, Fedex, etc., trucking companies, or air or ocean freight companies.
+Carrier Package delivery company (like UPS, FedEx), trucking company, or air/ocean freight company.

-Shipper Person or company who sent the package.
+Shipper The person or company who sent the package.